 Two additional complications: Montgomery’s first publisher, L.C.
 Page and Company of Boston, manipulated her into agreeing to let them publish Further Chronicles of Avonlea using leftover stories from Chronicles of Avonlea after she had left that firm.
 Montgomery was so upset by the final product that she fought for eight years to get the book taken off the market, but it was brought back to print in the mid-1950s, after her death.
 As well, Anne of Windy Poplars and Anne of Ingleside were actually written much later than the remaining books, as a way to fill gaps within the rest of the sequence.
 It’s for this reason that many readers find that the writing style of these novels does not match the rest and that the plots are rather episodic.

 And so, while it’s certainly possible to enjoy the novels in the order in which they are currently published, one alternative is to read them in order in which they were published: Anne of Green Gables (1908), Anne of Avonlea (1909), Chronicles of Avonlea (1912), Anne of the Island (1915), Anne’s House of Dreams (1917), Rainbow Valley (1919), Further Chronicles of Avonlea (1920), Rilla of Ingleside (1921), Anne of Windy Poplars (1936), Anne of Ingleside, and The Blythes Are Quoted (2009).

 Are there any gatherings for L.M.
 Montgomery scholars and readers?

 The L.M.
 Montgomery Institute of the University of Prince Edward Island has been hosting biennial conferences since 1994.
-Its eleventh conference on L.M.
-Montgomery and War will be held on 26–29 June 2014.
+Its thirteenth conference on L.M.
+Montgomery and Reading will be held in June 2018.